aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 To consume these logs from MSK and send to OpenSearch , we are using KAFKA connector for OpenSearch to Opensearch such that each namespace(tenant) will have one Index.

-The terraform code in terraform directory which will create an EKS cluster, MSK cluster, Kafka custom plugin,MSK Connector for OpenSearch  and OpenSearch domain in VPC.
+The terraform code in terraform directory which will create an EKS cluster, MSK cluster,MSK Connector for OpenSearch  and OpenSearch domain in a VPC.

 Reference Architecure ![Architecture](Ref-Architecture.png?raw=true "Title")